1918 East Tyrone by-election

 The 1918 East Tyrone by-election was held on 3 April 1918.
 The by-election was held due to the resignation of the incumbent Irish Parliamentary Party MP, William Redmond.
 It was won by the Irish Parliamentary candidate Thomas Harbison.
+The by-election was the last in a short string of by-elections where it seemed that the more moderate nationalists were regaining ground from Sinn Féin before being virtually wiped out in the 1918 United Kingdom general election in Ireland.